 The Local Control Funding Formula (LCFF) replaced the Revenue Limit and most categorical program funding and was a means of overhauling the prior inequitable school finance system.
-It uses base grants per pupil, with supplemental funding provided for students who are English Learners, foster youth, or eligible for the Free and Reduced-Price Meals (FRPM) Program.
+It uses base grants per pupil, with supplemental funding provided for students who are low income, English Learners, or foster youth.
 The base grant is further adjusted by grade level to provide for smaller class sizes in the early elementary years and for career-technical education in high school.
 The new formula was phased in over several years and was fully implemented in 2018-19.

 The LCFF significantly increased our District's funding per ADA.
 Our District was classified as a "low wealth" district under the Revenue Limit, which meant that we received substantially less money than the statewide average Revenue Limit.
 In fact, in 2011-12 our District received \$281 less revenue per student than Tracy Joint Unified, \$469 less per student than Pleasanton Unified, and \$716 less per student than Dublin Unified.
 Now our District funding per student is projected to more closely match that of neighboring districts.
-However, there is still a discrepancy because our Tri Valley counterparts, Dublin and Pleasanton, each receive over \$5 million in Economic Recovery Target (ERT) funds annually.
+However, there is still a discrepancy because our Tri-Valley counterparts, Dublin and Pleasanton, each receive over \$5 million of additional funding in Economic Recovery Target (ERT) funds annually.